 Click here to take a step closer to accomplishing your goals!

 We admit new participating students at the beginning of each academic year until we reach the program capacity.
 You will receive an email within a few weeks of applying with updates on the status of your application.
 Should you not receive an email, please feel free to contact us.

 For any additional questions or concerns, please feel free to contact us at

 The CSUN Mentorship Program is run through the Office of Student Involvement and Development.
 Should you have any questions regarding the program, please feel free to contact the office at (818)-677-5383.

-Gabrielle Danis is responsible for the coordination and event planning for the CSUN Mentorship Program.
+Gabrielle Danis is responsible for the direction, coordination and event planning for the CSUN Mentorship Program.
 Ms. Danis has worked for the university professionally since 2016.
-She attended California State University, Northridge (CSUN) for her undergraduate degree and worked in the Office of Student Involvement and Development as a student assistant.
+She attended California State University, Northridge (CSUN) for her undergraduate degree and first worked in the Office of Student Involvement and Development as a student assistant.
 Ms. Danis received her Master's in Education, with an emphasis in Postsecondary Administration, from the University of Southern California in 2018.
-She has experience in developing programs for 200+ students, staff, and faculty due to her work with New Student Orientation.
-She is well-versed in all it means to be a CSUN Matador.
+She has experience in developing programs for 500+ students, staff, and faculty through her work with New Student Orientation.
+Continuously impacting student lives across campus, she is also a part-time faculty member for CSUN's department of Educational Psychology & Counseling.
+Ms. Danis is well-versed in all it means to be a CSUN Matador.
 Her professional philosophy is "to be a resource for all students I serve, both as a mentor and advocate, and assist them in their right to a quality education."